 In many ways, behavioral therapy is the bedrock of addiction therapy.
 Also known as talk therapy, behavioral therapy options include cognitive behavioral therapy, group therapy, and family therapy.

 CBT, or cognitive behavioral therapy, helps patients take a direct, hands-on approach to solving their problems.
 It seeks to help patients better understand the difference between thoughts and feelings, and it may encourage positive habits and behaviors.
 CBT can eliminate or reduce the negative thoughts that slow down and block recovery.

 Family therapy is a fantastic way to utilize an existing support system.
 In rehab, family therapy may be sporadic.
 However, it should continue after rehab has ended through the help of a counselor or therapist.
 This approach helps provide accountability to patients.
 Meanwhile, it also helps to educate family members about the illness of addiction and how to help, rather than enable, those struggling with it.

 Group therapy is one of the most effective types of addiction treatment.
 It can be useful during rehab as well as for years afterward.
-Group therapy allows participants to open up in a judgement-free zone and to learn from one another’s experiences, trials, triumphs and setbacks.
+Group therapy allows participants to open up in a judgment-free zone and to learn from one another’s experiences, trials, triumphs, and setbacks.